seth-dobson/fitba-stats/README.md

 # Fitba Stats

-Open-source analytics engineering project for fans of European football and sports data nerds in general.
+... is an open-source analytics engineering project for fans of European football, and sports data nerds in general.

-Focus is on basic team stats (goals, shots, and shots on target) and related metrics.
+The project focuses on basic team stats (goals, shots, and shots on target), and related metrics.

 Sorry no xG.

 ## League coverage

-Only Scottish Premiership so far (I'm a Celtic fan).
-21 seasons going back to 2000/01.
+Only the Scottish Premiership is included so far (I'm a Celtic fan).

+I plan to add England, Spain, Italy, and Germany next.

-## Data sources
+## Data source(s)

 [football-data.co.uk](http://football-data.co.uk/)